Solidarity Blog

 Over the past 70 years, neonatal viability has undergone a profound transformation, marked by increasingly earlier ages of survivability.
 All of this is thanks to the incredible advancements in pre- and post-natal care.

-Read the full article from Dr. Oertle originally posted in the National Review here
+Read the rest of the full article from Dr. Oertle originally posted in the National Review here

 Dr. John Oertle, NMD is Chief Medical Officer of Solidarity HealthShare, a healthcare sharing ministry guided by the moral teachings of the Catholic Church that negotiates directly with providers to ensure delivery of high-quality and affordable, life-affirming healthcare for the more than 46,000 Members it has served since 2016.